 18. I beseech you, reader, whoever you may be, to remember Jerome the sinner.
 He, if God would give him his choice, would much sooner take Paul’s tunic with his merits, than the purple of kings with their punishment.

-This text is taken from the rom Nicene and Post-Nicene Fathers, Second Series, Vol. 6.
+This text is taken from The Nicene and Post-Nicene Fathers, Second Series, Vol. 6.
 Edited by Philip Schaff and Henry Wace.
 (Buffalo, NY: Christian Literature Publishing Co., 1893.)
-Translated into English by Translated by W.H.
+Translated into English by W.H.
 Fremantle, G. Lewis and W.G.
 Martley.

 The commentary is my own and was prepared for the Ascetic Discipleship: in Early Christian Spirituality First cycle Theology seminar at the Angelicum 2016.